The Pros of Legalizing Cannabis in The UK

 The second most offensive “C-word” in the U.K.

-As it stands, cannabis is classed as a class B drug and carries with it a prison sentence of up to 5 years for possession and up to 14 years for supply and production.
-In 2019, one of the most liberal times in all of human history, it is odd that other drugs like alcohol and tobacco are legal while cannabis is not.
+As it stands, herb is classed as a class B drug and carries with it a prison sentence of up to 5 years for possession and up to 14 years for supply and production.
+In 2019, one of the most liberal times in all of human history, it is odd that other drugs like alcohol and tobacco are legal while herb is not.

-This article doesn’t seek to persuade people to use cannabis nor does it try to put cannabis on a heavenly plateau.
+This article doesn’t seek to persuade people to use herb nor does it try to put herb on a heavenly plateau.
 It will simple look at 5 compelling arguments as to why it should be legal in the U.K.

 Safety:

-One of the biggest reasons those against cannabis lead with is that cannabis isn’t safe and in the wrong hands can cause injury or worse (read: death).
+One of the biggest reasons those against herb lead with is that herb isn’t safe and in the wrong hands can cause injury or worse (read: death).

 But isn’t that everything?